Legfi/Reinforcement-learning-in-stock-market/README.md

 ## Usage
 1. Run the `train_model.ipynb` notebook to train the reinforcement learning model on the Bitcoin trading environment.
-2. Once trained, use the trained model to make trading decisions and simulate trading using the `simulate_trading.ipynb` notebook.
+2. Once trained, use the trained model to make trading decisions and simulate trading.
 3. Customize the environment and experiment with different reinforcement learning algorithms and hyperparameters as needed.

 ## Example